Uncovering South America’s Best Kept Secret

 Paraguay has been called the least-known country in Latin America, an island surrounded by land, and the “South American Tibet.”
 For many years, foreign writers and journalists described it as an enigmatic land where a peculiar people endured calamities and Nazis sought refuge.

-Tomás Mandl spent three and a half years (2016–2020) traveling through Paraguay, meeting with the country’s leading minds and sifting through reams of data.
-Drawing on his experience and more than 40 interviews with historians, political scientists, economists, journalists and diplomats, this book provides a timely assessment of modern Paraguay’s strengths, challenges and developmental outlook, and their implications for the world.
+Tomás Mandl spent 2016 to 2020 traveling through the country, meeting leading minds and sifting through data.
+Drawing on more than 40 interviews with historians, political scientists, economists, journalists and diplomats, this book provides a timely assessment of Paraguay’s strengths, challenges and developmental outlook, and their implications for the world.

 About the Author(s)